California to ask voters to approve new mental health beds – KION546

 State Sen. Susan Talamantes Eggman, D-Stockton, will introduce the measure, which would also earmark money to house more than 10,000 homeless veterans across the state, according to the statement.

 Newsom planned to unveil further details during a stop Sunday afternoon in San Diego, according to his office.
-The governor is wrapping up a four-day statewide tour that he used to highlight his major policy goals.
+The governor is in the midst of a five-day statewide tour that he’s using to highlight his major policy goals.
 The tour replaced a traditional State of the State address.

 On Thursday, Newsom announced a plan to spend about $30 million to build 1,200 small homes across the state to help house people living on the streets.
 The homes can be assembled quickly and cost a fraction of what it takes to build permanent housing.
 Federal courts have ruled cities can’t clear homeless encampments if there are no shelter beds available.